 SPR LAS runs from Monday, August 29, through Wednesday, August 31.

-For PASS students in the 2022–2023 academic year, the SPR will be held in person at the three campuses: Arnaud de Villeneuve (ATSM), Flahault (ATP), and Carémeau (TSN).
+For PASS students in the 2022/2023 academic year, the SPR takes place in person at the three campuses: Arnaud de Villeneuve (ATSM), Flahault (ATP), and Carémeau (TSN).
 The registration fee is €15, which coversthe cost of printing the handouts that will be distributed during the course.
 You must first register for the tutoring program, which is free and available year-round via the form accessible under the STUDIES AND TRAINING tab → PASS – LAS → TUTORING.

-The SPR continues to be highly rated by students, the overwhelming majority of whom feel that the internship was beneficial to them, as shown in the statistics below!
+The SPR continues to be highly popular among students, the overwhelming majority of whom believe that the internship was beneficial to them, as shown in the statistics below!

-All of our tutor teams are committed to making this orientation week both enjoyable and highly beneficial for the rest of the year.
-It’s also a great way to get a feel for campus life and form study groups for the rest of the year!
+All of our tutor teams are committed to making this orientation program both enjoyable and very useful for the rest of the year.
+It’s also a great way to get a feel for life at the university and to form study groups for the rest of the year!

 Our Back-to-School Camp will take place at three different locations: